Last Modified: 20 Oct 2013

 The French Concession is the area of Shanghai once designated for the French, consisting of today's Luwan and Xuhui Districts.
 Luwan's Huaihai Road is a busy shopping street and is also home to both Xintiandi and Tian Zi Fang, extremely popular shopping and dining spots for tourists.
 The area's tree-lined avenues and their many Tudor mansions still retain an air of the 'Paris of the East'.

-Go across the river to take in the sights of Pudong - the modern financial centre - with its amazing skyscrapers such as the iconic Pearl Tower.
+Go across the river to take in the sights of Pudong - the modern financial centre - with its amazing skyscrapers such as the iconic Pearl Tower and the world's highest observation deck on the 100th floor of the Shanghai World Financial Centre.

 Catch a performance by the famous Shanghai Acrobats.